Last updated: 5/14/2024

 Summary

-TDO syndrome is characterized by abnormalities of the hair, teeth, bones, and/or nails.
+TDO syndrome is characterized by abnormalities of the hair, teeth, bones and/or nails.
 In addition, infants and children with TDO syndrome have tight, kinky or curly hair that may also be unusually dry.
-As affected individuals enter their 20s or 30s, the hair may straighten or become unusually thin.
+Hair can straighten in childhood even by four years of age.
+The hair tends to remain unruly and wavy even after straightening from small tight curls.
 Some individuals with the disorder also have unusually long eyelashes and eyebrows.

 Other reported abnormalities include impacted teeth and curvature of fingers (clinodactyly).

-TDO syndrome is an autosomal dominant genetic disorder caused by a change (mutation) in the DLX3 gene.
-Several different mutations in the DLX3 gene have been reported.
+TDO syndrome is a genetic disorder caused by a change (disease-causing variant) in the DLX3 gene.
+Several different variants in the DLX3 gene have been reported.
 This gene is a member of the distal-less homeobox gene family.
 The disorder occurs because of a deletion in this gene that leads to a DLX3 protein product that is shorter than normal and does not function normally.
 Research has shown that the DLX3 gene plays a role in the patterning of the part of the embryo that leads to the formation of skin, teeth and ectoderm, as well as the formation of bones.
 This explains the presentation of the symptoms associated with TDO syndrome.

-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
-The risk is the same for male and female children.
+TDO syndrome follows autosomal dominant inheritance.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
+The risk is the same for males and females.

 TDO syndrome is a rare inherited disorder that affects males and females in equal numbers.
 Approximately 12 affected families (kindreds) have been reported in the medical literature.

-TDO syndrome may be suspected shortly after birth based upon a thorough clinical evaluation, characteristic physical findings (e.g., extremely kinky hair, certain craniofacial abnormalities, dysplastic nails).
-Genetic testing for mutations in the DLX3 gene can confirm the diagnosis.
-To date, researchers have identified nine different mutations in the DLX3 gene that cause TDO.
+TDO syndrome may be suspected shortly after birth based on family history, a thorough clinical evaluation and characteristic physical findings (e.g., extremely kinky hair, certain craniofacial abnormalities, dysplastic nails).
+Genetic testing for variants in the DLX3 gene can confirm the diagnosis.
+To date, researchers have identified nine different variants in the DLX3 gene that cause TDO.
 The diagnosis is typically confirmed between the ages of six months to one year, when certain dental abnormalities may become apparent.

 Various specialized tests may contribute to diagnosis and characterization of certain associated abnormalities.
 For example, examination of tooth enamel under a microscope that uses an electron beam (electron microscopy) may reveal an abnormally thin enamel layer with scattered, random pits.
 Specialized X-ray studies may demonstrate abnormal thickening and/or density (sclerosis) of specific bones (calvaria and/or long bones) and/or other skeletal abnormalities (e.g., craniosynostosis, dolichocephaly).